akhil-desing/walmarSalesDate/README.md

 # walmarSalesDate
-this dat can be download from kaggle website to apply my knowledge on sql query the main aim for that data to extract the trends, value ,totalamount for using data this is a very simple project
+this data can be download from kaggle website to apply my knowledge on sql query the main aim for that data to extract the trends, value ,totalamount for using data this is a very simple project